 Catering for the Future generation of Sleep Experts

-Sleep Awareness for schools
+Sleep Right for schools

 Sleep is soon to be part of RHSE curriculum and Hunrosa is already developing schools ready to meet the challenge.
 Sleeplessness in the case of young people can create behavioural problems and impact learning as well as mental and physical health.
 Sleep disorders can be linked to children who have a diagnosis of autism or ADHD.
 After lockdown, sleeplessness has increased.